catherine-mcmillan/the-one/README.md

 ## Features

 - Search through popular websites to find the best products, recipes, tutorials, etc.
-- Choose between relevance-based or ratings-based search results
+- Choose between simple or detailed search results
 - View detailed summaries of user comments, including pros, cons, and tips
 - Get insights into why a particular item is considered "the best" based on collective user feedback
+- Engaging loading page with progress updates and fun messages during search
+- Background processing for long-running searches

 ## Technologies Used